Tiago-Minuzzi/TEGym/README.md

 The output is a `CSV` file with the prefix `TDS` containing your sequences and the newly created ones.
 Then you can use it with the main program.

 ---

+## Please, cite TEGym

+If you have used it and have found it helpful and useful, please cite:

+Minuzzi Freire da Fontoura Gomes, T. (2024).
+TEGym: Build your own deep learning transposable elements classifier with ease. (v0.3.1).
+Zenodo. https://doi.org/10.5281/zenodo.10891457

+---